frank1010111/bluebonnet/paper/paper.md

-This library would never exist without Tad Patzek introducing several of the authors to the problem of unconventional production forecasting and kindly providing code samples of pressure diffusion.
-We thank ExxonMobil for funding this project with the grant "Heterogeneity and Unconventional Production" (PI:
+This library would never exist without Tad Patzek introducing several of the authors to the problem of unconventional production forecasting and kindly providing code samples of the pressure diffusivity equation.
+We thank ExxonMobil for funding this project with the grant "Heterogeneity and Unconventional Production" (PI: Michael Marder).
-Michael Marder) .
 Valuable comments and criticism came from discussions with Gary Hunter, Emre Turkoz, Zaheera Jabeen, and Deniz Ertas.

+This project relies on the following open-source Python packages: NumPy [@numpy2011; @numpy2020], SciPy [@scipy2020], matplotlib [@matplotlib2007], and pandas [@pandas2010].

+The authors would like to thank the Society of Petroleum Engineers (SPE) for providing open access to production data from unconventional wells through the SPE Data Repository, Data Set 1 (Society of Petroleum Engineers 2021) used to illustrate the application of the `bluebonnet` package.

 # References